FARS: Factor Augmented Regression Scenarios in R: Methodology

-Constructing probabilistic scenarios requires knowledge of the joint distribution of the unobservable factors.
-The asymptotic distribution of such factors obtained from the DFM by PCA in \eqref{DFM_equation} is derived by \cite{Bai2003InferentialDimensions}.
-He shows that if $\frac{F^{\prime}F}{T}=I_r$ and $\frac{\sqrt{N}}{T}\rightarrow 0$ when $N, T \rightarrow \infty$, the asymptotic distribution of $\widehat{F}_t$, at each moment, $t$, is given by
+The construction of probabilistic scenarios for the unobserved factors requires knowledge of their joint distribution.
+The asymptotic distribution of PC factors obtained from the DFM in Equation~\ref{eq:DFM_equation} is derived by \cite{Bai2003InferentialDimensions}.
+If $\frac{\mathbf{F}^{\prime}\mathbf{F}}{T}=\mathbf{I}_r$ and $\frac{\sqrt{N}}{T}\rightarrow 0$ when $N, T \rightarrow \infty$, the asymptotic distribution of $\widehat{\mathbf{F}}_t$, at each moment, $t$, is given by\footnote{Note that PC factors satisfy the identification restrictions.
+As such, they estimate the space spanned by the true factors and not the true factors themselves.
+Then, it is always possible rotating the factors to obtain an interpretation of interest.
+In this case, the asymptotic distribution should be accordingly modified.}